 Cover Florence on foot with a local guide.
 Get a feel for the city’s Renaissance glory days at spots like the Piazza della Signoria and the Ponte Vecchio (a medieval bridge; very photogenic).
 Continue past the gothic Basilica di Santa Croce, which houses the final resting places of many legendary Italians, including Michelangelo and Galileo.

 Visit the Cattedrale di Santa Maria del Fiore, better known as the Duomo because of its famous dome.
 The dome was designed in the 14th century by sculptor and architect Brunelleschi, and it’s still quite a sight.

-Optional excursion to Pisa ($50 pre-booked)
+Optional excursion to Pisa (extra cost)

 Travel to Pisa, home of the legendary Leaning Tower, and snap some photos of the 12th-century architectural misfit.
 The tower has been aslant ever since the third floor was built, and legend says Galileo dropped weights from its top to test his theories of gravity.
 Also visit the Baptistery, known for its interesting acoustics, and Pisa Cathedral.

 DAY 17 - FLORENCE • ROME